Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 ACIN.
 Take an intelligence agency, and strip away whatever ethical and practical concerns might have been left to lot.
 They are beholden to no one, only organized into various national agencies like MI-6 or SDECE.
 No one actually knows who runs ACIN, since the agency was designed for maximum decentralization.
 On paper, it was to prevent the Soviets from ever infiltrating or running counter intelligence.
 In reality, spies are loose and free to do whatever they want.
 They can kill who they want, bribe when they want, and implicate who they want.
 And no one can stop them.

 The slow disintegration of nations under the Allies.
-As quoted from Paradox, "It's like the government's only the BBC and tax man anymore."
+As quoted from Paradox, "It's like the government's only the BBC and tax man any more."
 That statement effectively includes most of Western Europe.
-Even the most ardent Allied supporters are starting to realize just how far they've gone in their control when they see images of Allied peacekeepers on the streets of cities in the United States, arresting citizen protestors and fighting with the Confederates.
+Even the most ardent Allied supporters are starting to realize just how far they've gone in their control when they see images of Allied peacekeepers on the streets of cities in the United States, arresting citizen protesters and fighting with the Confederates.
 Under the Allies national borders are slowly being erased, to the point where the Allies have become a true super-state.

-The Peacekeepers, right on the Chemical Mortar page, outright state that it's use violates treaties banning Chemical weapons, but the Peacekeepers don't consider themselves affected by international laws.
+The Peacekeepers, right on the Chemical Mortar page, outright state that its use violates treaties banning Chemical weapons, but the Peacekeepers don't consider themselves affected by international laws.
 That's one very small step from tear gas to something worse when you don't see international law as a hurdle.

 Soviet Union: The Union isn't necessarily trying to be evil, but they're still the totalitarian state formed from the post-Lenin ideals of the communist Russia.
 The remains of Stalin's rule are still present in the massive gulag system that spans the Siberia, and their slow and steady acquisition of the Middle East.
 They have started supplying rebellions around the world, their only concern the fact that each war drains Allied resources more and more.
 Meanwhile the Soviets build up their resources, watching.
 Waiting.
 The Union plans to survive by whatever means are possible.
 And will show the world their resolve.